Can They Compete? Cost Competitiveness of Non-Light-Water Reactors for Heat and Power Supply in a Decarbonized European Energy System: Introduction

-Further, most previous studies limit their assessment of the role of nuclear power in future energy systems to existing technologies (i.e., high capacity LWRs) and electricity production \cite{fattahi_analyzing_2022, jenkins_benefits_2018, bistline_modeling_2023, goke_flexible_2023}.
-At the same time, some literature refers to "advanced" reactor technologies with links to (thermal) storage options (e.g., \cite{duan_stylized_2022, shirvan_overnight_2022}).
-However, to our knowledge, a gap exists regarding the detailed assessment of the potential of non-electrical applications for nuclear power.
+Previous studies on the potential viability of nuclear power in decarbonized energy systems limit their assessments to existing nuclear technologies (i.e., high capacity LWRs) and electricity production \cite{jenkins_benefits_2018, bistline_modeling_2023, goke_flexible_2025}, consider only a limited number of low-carbon flexibility options \cite{duan_stylized_2022, koivunen_effect_2024, fattahi_analyzing_2022, soto_dispatch_2022}, limit their analysis to cost parameters \citep{kim_challenges_2026, steigerwald_uncertainties_2023, van_hee_economic_2024} or focus on a single country considered as an energy island \cite{koivunen_effect_2024,duan_stylized_2022,calikoglu_pathway_2023,shirizadeh_low-carbon_2021, satymov_who_2025}.
+Some literature does refer to "advanced" reactor technologies with links to (thermal) storage options (e.g., \cite{duan_stylized_2022, shirvan_overnight_2022}).
+However, to our knowledge, a gap exists regarding the detailed assessment of the potential of non-electrical applications for nuclear power in an integrated energy system.
 Further, a model-based consideration of the potential non-electrical applications of different nuclear reactor concepts is missing due to the limitation of previous studies on a single respective reactor design.

-Thus, in this work, we assess the potential validity of SMR and SMR concept applicability in future energy systems, including non-electrical applications, by following a three-step approach.
+Thus, in this work, we assess the potential of SMR and non-LWR concepts in future energy systems, including non-electrical applications, by following a three-step approach.
 First, based on an extensive literature assessment, we investigate potential non-electrical applications of nuclear power, e.g., for heat applications, and discuss technology availability.
-Second, we discuss the potential costs for each technology based on an analysis of 51 references.
-Third, based on the prior steps, we investigate the economic efficiency of these technologies by integrating them into a European energy system model \cite{goke_anymodjl_2021} with the ability to generate both electricity and heat.
-Assuming SNR technologies become commercially available, we find that costs must be reduced substantially, i.e., well below current LWR project costs in Europe, and reactor concepts compete mainly for heat provision in which competitive low-carbon technologies are similarly expensive.
+Second, we discuss the potential costs for each technology based on an analysis of 65 references.
+Third, based on the prior steps, we investigate the economic efficiency of these technologies by integrating them into a European multi-vector energy system model \cite{goke_anymodjl_2021} with the ability to generate both electricity and heat.
+Assuming non-LWR technologies become commercially available within the next decede, we find that costs must be reduced substantially, i.e., well below current LWR project costs in Europe.
+These reactor concepts are applied mainly for heat provision for which competitive low-carbon technologies are similarly expensive.

 The remainder of this work is structured as follows.
 Section \ref{background} provides the main results of the literature assessment on use cases and technology availability, and of the cost data analysis.
 Section \ref{method} introduces the applied energy system model and relevant assumptions and data.
 The results of the energy system model are presented in Section \ref{results}, and are discussed in Section \ref{discussion}.
 Section \ref{conclusion} concludes.
 Further background information is provided in the Appendix.